jake-landersweb/jake_code/swift/dynamic_page_view/README.md

 ### Create a view builder

-First, you need to create a view builder to allow for view compisition between {}
+First, you need to create a view builder to allow for view composition between {}

 In addition, we will also need a couple parameters:
 1. a view count Int